brianrusso/omnisci-config/README.md

-# omnisci-config

-Working configurations for OMNISCI + Jupyter Free (CPU / GPU)
+# Working configurations for OMNISCI + Jupyter Free (CPU / GPU)

-OMNISCI's documentation is pretty good but there are a few errors.
+### OMNISCI's documentation is pretty good but there are a few errors.

+If going CPU route, you probably want minimum of 8 cores and 32gigs memory.
+GPU depends on what you have of course, but double precision and memory is important (single GPU, up to 32gb).
+Something like a T4 (16gb) works well.
-Base Image: Ubuntu 20 LTS
+These instructions assume Ubuntu 20.04 LTS

+## Install CUDA + Docker

-# Update everything, install needed packages
+### Update everything, install needed packages
 apt update
 apt upgrade
 apt install apt-transport-https ca-certificates curl gnupg-agent software-properties-common gcc

 # Install CUDA (for GPU)